-According to Indonesian regulations, the importer must submit the following documents for the import recommendation:
+According to the Indonesian regulations, importer must submit the following documents to obtain import recommendation:

-- A Certificate of Processing: an attestation made by the exporter that the product was manufactured under a HACCP system and that the sanitary SOPs and or HACCP program is authorized by a relevant organization
+- Certificate of Processing: an attestation made by exporter that the product was manufactured under a HACCP system and that the sanitary SOPs and or HACCP program is authorized by relevant organization.

-- A Certificate of Origin
+- Certificate of Origin.

-- A Certificate of Analysis
+- Certificate of Analysis.

-- A Veterinary Health certificate
+- Veterinary Health certificate.